Free, trusted citizenship help for California residents!

-After reviewing your screening form, we contact applicants and email packet of forms and worksheets you will you must complete (electronically or print and complete by hand) and send back to us.
-We will work with you to prepare your forms and review them over the computer before you submit them to USCIS.
+After reviewing your screening form, we contact applicants and email a packet of forms and worksheets you must complete electronically and send back to us.
+We will work with you to prepare your forms and review them over a video call before you submit them to USCIS.

 Is the information I submit secure?